ZCFFF233/FASTA-dictionary/README.md

 # FASTA-dictionary
-This project transforms FASTA form DNA string into dictionary
+This project transforms multiple FASTA form DNA sequences into dictionary like 'sequence_name': 'sequence'.